National Council for Private School Accreditation

 The National Council for Private School Accreditation (NCPSA) is a private organization dedicated to accrediting American private schools on a national level.
 It was created in 1993 to form at-large standards after the U.S. Department of Education in 1985 deemed the Department did not have legal authority to recognize any elementary and secondary accrediting agency.
-It currently fully accredits 17 accrediting agencies including the Florida Association of Christian Colleges and Schools.
+As a nonprofit, it was granted tax-exempt status by the IRS in 1996.

+As of 2019, it accredits 4,407 schools with a total enrollment of 2,049,328 students.
+Including pre-accredited and non-accredited schools, it represents a total 6,663 member schools and 2,288,848 students.
+As of 2024, 35 accrediting agencies are recognized by the NCPSA, including: